-Note: The definition of reportable for fatalities, injuries, and events is defined in the National Transit Database Safety and Security Reporting Manual.
-This table reflects federally required performance measures as of January 18, 2017.
-Source: National Public Transportation Safety Plan and 49 CFR 625 and 630.
+1The definition of reportable for fatalities, injuries, and events is defined in the National Transit Database Safety and Security Reporting Manual.
+Sources: National Public Transportation Safety Plan, the proposed Public Transportation Agency Safety Plan Rule, and the final TAM Rule.